No SSN Required — 100% Private & Anonymous

 +

 In most cases yes, but the magnitude depends on your current utilization.
-Dropping from 90% to 70% utilization will boost your score more than going from 15% to 5%.
 The biggest jumps happen when you cross key thresholds: under 50%, under 30%, and under 10%.

 Does opening a new credit card hurt my score?